dmcgits/dmcgits.github.io/mds/ISE102/week5_notes.md

 Others?

 #### Two of a kind
-Here are some situations when we do have a two of a kind
+Here are some situations where we have two of a kind:

 When both true:
 * two wheels are the same